Sueddie Agema: Awards

 In addition to other literary achievements and awards, Agema has two known published poetry collections, Home Equals Holes: Tale of an Exile (Joint Winner, Association of Nigerian Authors Prize for Poetry 2014 and nominee, Wole Soyinka Prize for Literature 2018, and Bring our casket home: Tales one shouldn’t tell (Longlisted for the Association of Nigerian Authors Prize for Poetry 2012).
 In 2019, Agema’s children’s book, Once Upon a Village Tale was shortlisted for the Association of Nigerian Authors Children’s Literature Prize.

 His short story collection, The Bottom of another Tale was shortlisted for the Association of Nigerian Authors Prize for Prose 2014 and the Abubakar Gimba Prize for Short Stories 2015.
 Agema was awarded the Mandela Day Short Story Prize in 2016 with his story, ‘Washing the Earth’ while his poem, ‘Tales one shouldn’t tell often’ was shortlisted for the Saraba/PEN Nigeria Poetry Prize 2013.
 Agema’s work in progress short story collection, Tales of the Abroad by a Confam Africana was shortlisted for the Association of Nigerian Authors/Abubakar Gimba Prize for Short Stories 2019.

 Agema has been included annually in EGC's Top 50 Contemporary Poets who rocked Nigeria since 2013.
 Notably, he was listed on Nigerian Writers Award's 100 Most Influential Nigerian Writers Under 40 (2017 and 2018).
 He has also been long-listed (final 11) and was a finalist for the NLNG Nigeria Prize for literature 2022.
-His book, Memory and the Call of Water also won the Association of Nigerian Authors Poetry Prize 2022 while a unreleased in-progress short story collection A Maze of Fading Touches, was first runner-up for the 2022 ANA/Abubakar Gimba Prize for Short Stories.
+His book, Memory and the Call of Water also won the Association of Nigerian Authors Poetry Prize 2022 while an unreleased in-progress short story collection A Maze of Fading Touches, was first runner-up for the 2022 ANA/Abubakar Gimba Prize for Short Stories.